 How do I rescue my watery cranberry sauce?

-Can I bring my famous dish as a carry-on?
+Can I bring my famous dish as a carry-on on a plane?

 Cakes, pies, and “solids” can generally go through security.
 Booze, gravy, cranberry sauce, and other “liquids” need to be checked.